 Fulwood Cottage Homes

 In 1902, the union purchased a rural 22-acre site on Bole Hill Lane at Fulwood on which to erect a children's cottage homes development.
-Construction of the homes began the following year although appears not have have finally been completed until 1912.
 The commemorative foundation stone for the scheme was laid on 9th October 1903 by the Chairman of the Guardians, William Aldam Milner.
 Construction of the project appears to have continued until 1912, with an assembly hall, laundry and two children's cottages being completed in that year.
 The total cost of the scheme was £18,086.
 The architects were the intriguingly named Messrs.
 Holmes and Watson of Sheffield.
 The building contractors were Messrs.
 Wilkinson and Sons of Heeley.

 The children's homes were pairs of semi-detached houses, each half accommodating six boys and six girls together with a house-mother.
 The initial phase of the scheme provided places for 78 children, with the final total of ten homes able to house 240.
 The houses were, as was often the case in large cottage home sites, placed around a central green.
 However, the homes on the Fulwood site were mostly arranged to face south, effectively laid out as two rows rather than forming a circle.
 The site layout is shown on the 1920 map below.